shichao-an/notes/docs/bd/ch1.md

 The batch layer is simple to use:

 * Batch computations are written like single-threaded programs, and you get parallelism for free.
-* It’s easy to write robust, highly scalable computations on the batch layer.
+* It's easy to write robust, highly scalable computations on the batch layer.
 * The batch layer scales by adding new machines.

 The following is an example of a batch layer computation.
 You don't have to understand this code; the point is to show what an inherently parallel program looks like: